Associate Professor of Sociology

 B.S., 2003, Edmund A. Walsh School of Foreign Service, Georgetown University

-Ruth Braunstein is an assistant professor in the Department of Sociology at the University of Connecticut.
-A cultural sociologist interested in the role of religion in American political life, her research explores the practices, discourses, narratives and ideals of activists across the political spectrum.
-Her research has been published in the American Sociological Review, Contexts, the Journal for the Scientific Study of Religion, Sociology of Religion, and Qualitative Sociology, among other outlets.
+Ruth Braunstein is Associate Professor of Sociology at the University of Connecticut and Director of the Meanings of Democracy Lab.
+A cultural sociologist interested in the role of religion and morality in American political life, Ruth’s award-winning research has been published in the American Sociological Review, the American Journal of Cultural Sociology, Contexts, the Journal for the Scientific Study of Religion, Political Power and Social Theory, Sociology of Religion, Theory and Society, and Qualitative Sociology, among other outlets.

 Braunstein, Ruth.
 2017.
 Prophets and Patriots: Faith in Democracy Across the Political Divide.
 University of California Press.